 Quick Ethiopian Flatbread (Injera)

 One of my last home cooking challenges is to master Ethiopian food.
 It has been nearly 10 years since I lived in the Phoenix area where I could get it, and I miss it terribly.
 So, this is the first of a number of recipes in that vein.
 Like most, it will not even attempt to be authentic, just to capture what I liked most about what I used to eat.
 This is a simple flatbread made with teff flour, which gives it a distinctive flavor and texture.
-It is traditionally fermented for 5 days or more, but this variation shortens the process to a few minutes.
+It is traditionally fermented for 5 days or more, but this variation shortens the process to 1 day.

 Ingredients